-To help our site visitors understand the roll forming process, Corrugated Metals has included this roll forming tutorial.
-Part 4 addresses Quality and accuracy, Common Roll Forming Applications, Roll Forming Tooling, and Operating Parameters.
+To help our site visitors understand the roll forming process, Corrugated Metals, Inc. has included this roll forming tutorial.
+Part 4 addresses Quality and Accuracy, Common Roll Forming Applications, Roll Forming Tooling, and Operating Parameters.

 Two situations that may negatively impact the quality and accuracy of roll-formed sections are springback and end flare.